Use AI Insights in Power BI Desktop (preview)

 Using Azure ML

 Numerous organizations use Machine Learning models for better insights and predictions about their business.
 The ability to visualize and invoke insights from these models, in your reports and dashboards and other analytics, can help disseminate these insights to the business users who need it the most.
-Power BI makes it simple to incorporate the insights from models hosted on the Azure Machine Learning service, using straightforward point-and-click gestures.
+Power BI makes it simple to incorporate the insights from models hosted on Azure Machine Learning, using straightforward point-and-click gestures.

 To use this capability, a data scientist can simply grant access to the Azure ML model to the BI analyst using the Azure portal.
 Then, at the start of each session, Power Query discovers all the Azure ML models to which the user has access and exposes them as dynamic Power Query functions.
 The user can then invoke those functions by accessing them from the ribbon in Power Query editor, or by invoking the M function directly.
 Power BI also automatically batches the access requests when invoking the Azure ML model for a set of rows to achieve better performance.